Qanu-survey/pdfautonup/README.rst

 |sources| |pypi| |documentation| |license|

-Fit as much pages of some PDF files to a 'n-up' PDF file of a given page size, guessing the layout.
+Fit as much pages as possible, from some PDF files to a 'n-up' PDF file of a given page size, guessing the layout.

 Examples
 --------